-'Unravels the warp' or: orders by means of the scriptures or codes/ uses statesmanship/
+Laying out the pattern: lit. 'unravels the warp' or orders by means of the scriptures or codes/ uses statesmanship/

 is noble through statesmanship.